toppa/Post-to-Post-Links-II/readme.txt

 * added apply_filters() with tag 'p2p_error_msg', so that the message can be filtered as needed before it is sent to page

 = 0.1 = First version
-== Frequently Asked Questions ==

-Please go to <a href="http://www.toppa.com/post-to-post-links-wordpress-plugin">the Post-to-Post Links II page for more information</a>.